swcarpentry/python-novice-gapminder/episodes/09-plotting.md

 :::::::::::::::::::::::::::::::::::::::: keypoints

 - [`matplotlib`](https://matplotlib.org/) is the most widely used scientific plotting library in Python.
-- Plot data directly from a Pandas dataframe.
+- Plot data directly from a pandas dataframe.
 - Select and transform data, then plot it.
 - Many styles of plot are available: see the [Python Graph Gallery](https://python-graph-gallery.com/matplotlib/) for more options.
 - Can plot many sets of data together.